 The Fenix is basically a torch that you can buy a handlebar/helmet mount for (£7 extra).
 The single LED certainly packs a punch in lux terms and the ultra tight pencil beam makes it a tempting choice for fast riding helmet use.

 The TK11 has two brightness settings – turbo (225 lumens, claimed) and general (60 lumens) – and gives decent distance throw even in the ‘twist to engage’ standard power setting.
 The pool of light on the trail is tiny though, so you have minimal time to try to judge any trail obstacles that just went through it.

-If you’re thinking of blasting through singletrack and more technical trails at mach 10, we’d suggest you use it in conjunction with another, less focused light.
+Also, contrast with the peripheral light spread means distracting halo rings so it’s best left for road or more simple off-road trails if you’re sticking it on the handlebar.
+If you’re thinking of blasting through technical trails at mach 10, we’d suggest you mount it on your helmet and use it in conjunction with another, less focused light.